vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 # Building and Pushing Images with the `dch-photon` Docker Engine

 vSphere Integrated Containers Engine is an enterprise container runtime that you use as a deployment endpoint.
 As such, it does not have native `docker build` or `docker push` capabilities.
-The job of building and pushing container images is typically part of a CI pipeline which does this by using standard Docker Engine instances.
+The job of building and pushing container images is typically part of a continuous integration (CI) pipeline which does this by using standard Docker Engine instances.

 - You use standard Docker Engine to build, tag, and push a container image to a registry.
 - You pull the image from the registry to a vSphere Integrated Containers virtual container host (VCH) to deploy it.